 Objectives: To establish a glocalization methodology for developing and updating evidence-based CPGs in Taiwan.

-Results: A total of 8 CPGs development manuals were included in the systematic review.
-Initially, the research team summarized the 4-stage, 27-phase CPG development process.
-Sixteen external experts were invited to organize the CPG development committee, including government leaders, legislator, society professionals, quality promotion managers, experienced guideline developers, and patient group representatives.
+Results: A total of eight CPGs development manuals were included in the systematic review.
+Initially, the research team summarized the four-stage, 27-phase CPG development process.
+Sixteen external experts were invited to organize the CPG development committee, including government leaders, legislators, society professionals, quality promotion managers, experienced guideline developers, and patient group representatives.
 The Cronbach α of two rounds of the Delphi consensus was 0.82 and 0.92, respectively.
 Additionally, we conducted two focus group discussions and four expert interviews to reach a consensus and establish a “Taiwan Clinical Practice Guidelines Development and Update Manual.”
 Finally, experts adopted the GRADE as the methodology for evidence evaluation and clinical recommendations formation.
 It was essential to include the opinions of patients and stakeholders in the guideline development process.
-Considering the feasibility of CPG development, experts identified a 4-step (planning, development, publishing, and updating) and 16-phase approach to guideline development, as shown in Figure 1.
+Considering the feasibility of CPG development, experts identified a four-step (planning, development, publishing, and updating) and 16-phase approach to guideline development, as shown in Figure 1.

 Conclusions: This study proposed a tailor-made glocalization methodology for developing and updating CPGs.
 Following this, the Taiwan Nurses Association established the “Evidence-based Clinical Practice Guidelines for Pain Management” based on the method to verify its methodological rigor and feasibility.
 We recommend that the government take action to disseminate the methodology of CPG development for promoting the quality of healthcare.

 Patient, public and/or healthcare consumer involvement: Patient group representatives were invited to be the key experts in this project and worked with all the experts in developing the methodology.